-A white Carrera marble kitchen countertop had a large crack caused by water damage, as you can see in the BEFORE image.
+A white Carrera marble kitchen countertop had a large crack caused by Rod Failure exelerated by water damage, as you can see in the BEFORE image.
 The caulking around the sink failed and water seeped under the marble slab.
-A metal support rod under the front section of the opening for the sink, furnished at the time of fabrication to prevent the slab from cracking during delivery and installation, became rusted with constant exposure to moisture.
+The rodding under the front section of the sink, installed at the time of fabrication to prevent the slab from cracking during delivery and installation, became rusted with constant exposure to moisture.

 Our Repair Process

-The first step in repairing this countertop was to cut away the damaged area, and remove rod.
+The first step in repairing this countertop was to cut away the damaged area, and remove the steel rod.
 We were careful to keep salvageable pieces of the marble, because the more original stone we were able to save the more natural the repair will be.

 We removed the rod and used clear epoxy (notice how it appears as a dark glaze in the fifth image) to seal and water proof the wood base, preventing future rust and corrosion.

 With the substrate prepared, we were ready to reassemble the stone, carefully aligning each piece to create a perfectly level surface, because misaligned pieces would cause dips or waves in the finish.

 Any missing sections and pieces were formed with colored epoxy.
 This marble, being gray and white, was relatively simple to match.
 Other more colorful types of stone can take many hours to blend and match.

-After ample drying time, we ground the surface of the countertop flat, power-honed it with 400 grit diamond pads, and then sealed it to inhibit staining.
+After curing time, we ground the surface of the countertop flat, power-honed it with 400 grit diamond pads, and then sealed it to inhibit staining.